lsql-csv: A tool for CSV files data querying from the shell with short queries.

 lsql-csv

-lsql-csv is a tool for CSV file data querying from the shell with short queries.
+lsql-csv is a tool for CSV file data querying from a shell with short queries.
 It makes it possible to work with small CSV files like with a read-only relational database.

 Installation